 Dr Donavan Marney: improving efficiencies within Australia's urban water networks

-24 June 2011 | Updated 14 October 2011
+24 June 2011 | Updated 3 September 2013

-He was formally the Intelligent Networks Research Stream within the Urban Water Theme of CSIRO’s Water for a Healthy Country Flagship.
-The Stream encompases a research effort aimed at improving efficiencies within Australia’s urban water networks through improved utilisation of emerging sensor network technologies, by addressing the following objectives:
+He was formally the Intelligent Networks Stream Leader for CSIRO’s Water for a Healthy Country Flagship which encompassed a research effort aimed at improving efficiencies within Australia’s urban water networks through improved utilisation of emerging sensor network technologies.

-- The ongoing development of multi-core fire worthy ceramifiable electrical cables with Olex Australia
+- the ongoing development of multi-core fire worthy ceramifiable electrical cables with Olex Australia

-- Articulating the physico-chemical mechanisms between a halogenated fire retardant and a light stabiliser (HALS) with the CRC for Polymers
+- articulating the physico-chemical mechanisms between a halogenated fire retardant and a light stabiliser (HALS) with the CRC for Polymers

-- Consideration of fire retardant and preservative systems for exposed timber (in the context of the bushfire hazard).
+- consideration of fire retardant and preservative systems for exposed timber (in the context of the bushfire hazard).

-Donavan has worked in the bulk pharmaceutical industry scaling up the synthesis of opiate derived compounds, as well as the water industry as an analytical chemist.
+Dr Marney has worked in the bulk pharmaceutical industry scaling up the synthesis of opiate derived compounds, as well as the water industry as an analytical chemist.
 His Masters degree was in synthetic organic chemistry while his Doctorate was on the pyrolysis of low rank coal.

-Donavan’s research has largely been in the area of materials degradation covering synthetic polymers, timber and polymeric composites, and his research topics of special interest have included:
+Dr Marney's research has largely been in the area of materials degradation covering synthetic polymers, timber and polymeric composites, and his research topics of special interest have included:

-- Understanding the lifetime and performance of buried pipe assets within the urban environment – approximately 80 per cent of water utility's assets are buried; in Australia this amounts to around A$70-80 billion.
+- understanding the lifetime and performance of buried pipe assets within the urban environment – approximately 80 per cent of water utility's assets are buried; in Australia this amounts to around A$70-80 billion.

-- Countering materials flammability (understanding of combustion and pyrolysis processes) by development of a holistic understanding of the issues surrounding combustion and fire in terms of the chemistry and physical dynamics, as well as characterization of these phenomena
+- countering materials flammability (understanding of combustion and pyrolysis processes) by development of a holistic understanding of the issues surrounding combustion and fire in terms of the chemistry and physical dynamics, as well as characterization of these phenomena.

-Donavan has been awarded a:
+Dr Marney has been awarded a:

 Bachelor of Applied Science (majoring in mathematics and chemistry) from Chisholm Institute of Technology, Melbourne, Victoria, Australia, 1986